panzerdp/dmitripavlutin.com/content/posts/105-react-forms/index.md

 The controlled components approach can help you access the value of any input field: being regular textual inputs, textareas, select fields.

-Here's how you could keep the "Register Your Cat" form data into the component's state variable `values`:
+Let's control "Register Your Cat" form data by a state variable `values`:

 ```jsx{21,24,30,33}
 import { useState } from 'react';